Department of Justice is now the Department of Communities and Justice. Find out more >

 In some circumstances an applicant can ask not to pay a fee (a fee waiver) or for a fee to be postponed (paid later).

-For more information, see Exemptions, reduced fees and fee waivers on the NCAT website.
+For more information, see Reduced fees and fee waivers on the NCAT website.

 If you are paying in person you can pay by cash, eft pos, cheque, money order or credit card.
 If you want to pay by credit card you must fill in a credit card authority form.
 NCAT will charge you a surcharge for paying by credit card.

-For information, see Fees and charges on the NCAT website.
+For information, see Fees at NCAT on the NCAT website.

 You will then to lodge your application form and the filing fee to NCAT.